codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/survey.md

 ### Post-Survey Steps:
 1. Identify areas where your responses are under- or over-weighted and write down assumptions about how this may skew the data.
 2. Run the basic numbers from closed-ended questions such as whether citizens are using mobile devices to access the Web.
 3. Analyze open-ended responses to what citizens were doing last time they visited the site.
-Categorize them against our core service categories (or ceviche's info architecture) and see if any categories are missing.
+[Categorize them](http://digifrodo.tumblr.com/post/78143740800/city-website-faq-top-pages-inventory) against core service categories and see if any categories are missing.
 4. Rank the importance of the different categories - this can serve as guide for development priorities for your redesigned Alpha website.
 5. Look for phrases like "looking for" and "trying to" in your open-ended responses.
 What percentage uses them?
 These are an interesting qualitative baseline of frustration with your current site.
-6. Report back to the community.
+6. [Report back](http://digifrodo.tumblr.com/post/101788428227/what-are-people-looking-for-on-city-websites) to the community on your findings.